renatolinsdigital/vanilla-js-spa/README.md

 - No Javascript or CSS processors/transpilers of any nature
 - No package managers(ex: npm, yarn)

-## What is allowed/recommended to have:
+## What was allowed:

 - A CSS framework with a design system approach
-- Including project´s css framework overrides for achieving desired look an feel
-- A modularized yet minimalist code base achieved with ES6+ modules and template strings
-- Running a local host server as ES6+ modules require one
+- Running a local host server(as ES6+ modules require one)
-- All app colors to be stored in variables
-- Any set of icons or images can be used, since they dont´t break restrictions above
+- Any set of icons or images can be used, since they dont´t break project´s restrictions
-- Any Vanilla JS routing library you wish, as long as SPA behavior is fully implemented
+- A routing library(Also in Vanilla JS) for helping on SPA behaviors